Can You Bring a Lighter on a Plane? [10+ Types Checked]

 Both BIC and Zippo style lighters are powered by butane gas, so from this perspective yes.

 The phrase ‘butane lighter’ is often used to refer to a specific, higher end lighter which compresses a piezoelectric crystal after a button is pressed.
 The compressed crystal creates a voltaic arc that ignites the gas.
 These more powerful lighters are not allowed in hand luggage on planes but are often allowed in approved cases in hold luggage.
-Please check with your airline before travelling.
+Please check with your airline before travelling to see if there is any restriction.

 Can You Bring a Cigar Lighter on a Plane?

-Cigar lighters tend to be more powerful than regular lighters, often having three of more flames.
+Cigar lighters (also known as plasma lighters) tend to be more powerful than regular lighters, often having three of more flames.
 Due to this extra power they are not allowed in hand luggage on planes.

 Can You Bring Matches on a Plane?